jomisica/lxd-kube/README.md

 ### Destroy LXD containers and Kubernetes clusters

-To destroy the projects that are defined in the 'cluster-config-data.csv' configuration file, we run the following command:
+To destroy the projects that are defined in the 'default.csv' configuration file, we run the following command:

 Using the default configuration file.
 ```shell